grem1ly/college_code/R/README.md

 ## Getting Started

+**Note:** The following analyses are done on datasets provided to me.
+I am not certain whether such data can be redistributed, so they are unavailable for the time being.
+The code and interpretations can, however, be applied to any dataset.

-Read in the data set `manager.csv` which contains information on employee rating, years of experience, salary, and origin (internal, external).
+Read in the dataset `manager.csv` which contains information on employee rating, years of experience, salary, and origin (internal, external).
 These data are relevant to P1 - P13.

 ```r